 SHAPING THE FUTURE

-A second EXPO is being held in St John’s Hall between 6 – 13 October.
-This event, which is being organised by key Penzance organisations in partnership with Cornwall Council, will include the unveiling of the final draft Neighbourhood Plan and the formal launch of the six week public consultation.
-It will also provide an update on progress of the key regeneration initiatives and showcase Penzance to the outside world as an attractive investment prospect.
+A second EXPO was held in St John’s Hall between 6 – 13 October.
+This event, which was organised by key Penzance organisations in partnership with Cornwall Council, included the unveiling of the final draft Neighbourhood Plan and the formal launch of the six week public consultation.
+It also provided an update on progress of the key regeneration initiatives and showcased Penzance to the outside world as an attractive investment prospect.

-Each workshop will start with a brief summary of the consultation feedback/relevant background information and an outline of the Neighbourhood Plan Objectives and Policy aims.
-This will take a maximum 15 minutes after which the workshop will be an open forum for constructive comment, discussion and questions.
+Each workshop started with a brief summary of the consultation feedback/relevant background information and an outline of the Neighbourhood Plan Objectives and Policy aims.
+The workshop was then an open forum for constructive comment, discussion and questions.

-The meeting will be minuted and will form part of the Neighbourhood Plan consultation process.
-The minutes will be available on the Penzance Neighbourhood Plan website.
+The meeting was minuted and formed part of the Neighbourhood Plan consultation process.
+The minutes will be available on the Penzance Neighbourhood Plan website soon.

 Monday 8th October: Housing and Community